Cleft lip and palate is one of the commonest of neonatal facial anomalies. In ~80% of cases, the two features tend to occur together 6.

 The majority are unilateral and when unilateral, it tends to occur on the left (70%)

 Several classification systems exist.
-The Nyberg 1995 antenatal ultrasound classification system is one that correlates very well with the severity of the defect with outcome and is divided in 5 types 5
+The Nyberg 1995 antenatal ultrasound classification system is one that correlates very well with the severity of the defect with outcomes and is divided into five types 5:

 - frontonasal dysplasia

 - Gorlin syndrome

 - Juberg-Hayward syndrome

 - Majewski syndrome: short rib-polydactyly syndrome type II

 - Nager syndrome 10

 - oro-facial-digital syndrome type 1 (OFDS type 1): particularly tends to give a median cleft

 - certain types of short rib-polydactyly syndromes, e.g. type IV

 - van der Woude syndrome (VWS) 7